sophiaygao/DH110-SophiaGao/Assignment01/README.md

 ## Tentative Title: FindMyFamily

+I want to create a platform for family members to be able to see daily updates and pictures from wherever they are located.
+It is similar to FindMyFriends, but when you click on the family member, any posts they made that day/at that location will show up too.
+The postings will stay at the location they are uploaded from, and so this way you can see if anyone is traveling or not.
+Users will be able to comment and react to each post as well.

 ### Competitor A: Instagram
 <img width="1440" alt="Screen Shot 2023-04-11 at 12 11 09 AM" src="https://user-images.githubusercontent.com/53666967/231083678-4506e7bd-7a06-400d-82a2-4976d168768e.png">
 View full site here: [Instagram](http://www.instagram.com)